Boolean valued models, presheaves, and \'etal\'e spaces: Preliminaries on Boolean algebras, partial orders, topological spaces, compactifications

-By the Stone Representation Theorem (see for instance \cite[Theorem 2.2.32]{viale-notesonforcing} or \cite[Theorem 7.11]{JECH}), every boolean algebra $\bool{B}$ is isomorphic to the boolean algebra $\CLOP(\St(\bool{B}))$ of the clopen subsets of its Stone space $\St(\bool{B})$.
-The latter is the compact Hausdorff zero-dimensional space whose points are the ultrafilters on $\bool{B}$, topologized by taking as a base the family of sets $N_b:=\bp{G\in\St(\bool{B}): b\in G}$ for some $b\in\bool{B}$.
+By the Stone Representation Theorem (see for instance \cite[Theorem 3.8.2]{viale-bookonforcing} or \cite[Theorem 7.11]{JECH}), every Boolean algebra $\bool{B}$ is isomorphic to the Boolean algebra $\CLOP(\St(\bool{B}))$ of the clopen subsets of its \emph{Stone space} $\St(\bool{B})$.
+The latter is the compact Hausdorff $0$-dimensional space whose points are the ultrafilters on $\bool{B}$, topologized by the topology $\tau_\bool{B}$ obtained by taking as a base the family of sets of the form $N_b:=\bp{G\in\St(\bool{B}): b\in G}$ for some $b\in\bool{B}$.
 These sets are actually the clopen sets of $\St(\bool{B})$. \begin{notation} For the remainder of this paper, when dealing with Stone spaces $X$ (i.e. $0$-dimensional compact Hausdorff spaces) it is convenient to look at points of $X$ at times as elements of their clopen neighborhoods and at times as ultrafilters on $\CLOP(X)$ as the Stone duality naturally identifies each point of $X$ to the ultrafilter on $\CLOP(X)$ given by its clopen neighborhoods.
 Thus we will write $G\in U$ for $U\in\CLOP(X)$ and $G\in \St(\CLOP(X))$ if we see $G$ as a point in $X$, and $U\in G$ if we see $G$ as an ultrafilter on $\CLOP(X)$. \end{notation}